scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 and multiplied across all 2x2 groups and resolution levels :math:`k`.
 For each resolution level a smoothing parameter :math:`\alpha_k` is introduced.
-These hyper-parametes can be interpreted as having an information content equivalent of adding :math:`\alpha_k` "hallucinated" counts in each grouping.
+These hyper-parameters can be interpreted as having an information content equivalent of adding :math:`\alpha_k` "hallucinated" counts in each grouping.
 This effectively results in a smoothing of the image at the given resolution level.
 The distribution